-Their aim is to move these growers, step-by-step, towards farming healthier vineyards and getting better fruit.
-The duo has made available to each grower not only their expertise in organic and biodynamic farming, but also locally made preparations.
+His aim is to move these growers, step-bystep, towards farming healthier vineyards and getting better fruit.
+Peter's team has made available to each grower not only their expertise in organic and biodynamic farming, but also locally made preparations.
 They supply technical advice without being "didactic."
 And, as the quality improves, they have rewarded growers with higher prices for their fruit.